Apps to upload photos without losing quality to Facebook

 4. Photo Resizer

-Next on the list of the best Apps to upload photos without losing quality is Photo Resizer.
-Reduce the size or crop, shrink, resize photos without losing quality.
-JPEG images | PNG with the exact pixels, percentage, or ratio you specify to post on Facebook, Twitter, Pinterest, Reddit, Tumblr, or any other social network to meet the size requirement.
+Next on the list of the best apps for uploading photos without losing quality is Photo Resizer.
+It allows you to reduce, crop, shrink, and resize JPEG and PNG images to the exact pixels, percentage, or aspect ratio you specify for posting on Facebook, Twitter, Pinterest, Reddit, Tumblr, or any other social network to meet size requirements.

 5. Lite Photo